fabric/fabric/sites/www/installing.rst

 ``multiprocessing``
 -------------------

 ..
-FIXME: update parallel stuff
+TODO: update parallel stuff

 An optional dependency, the ``multiprocessing`` library is included in Python's standard library in version 2.6 and higher.
 If you're using Python 2.5 and want